-African shooting sticks are universal in Africa.
-This is because most hunting in Africa is from the standing position.
-This article combines some information on African shootings sticks.
-As well as a client’s recent experience as a first-time user of African shooting sticks.
+African hunting shooting sticks are universal in Africa.
+This is because most hunting in Africa is from a standing position.
+This article combines information on African shooting sticks and the client’s recent experience as a first-time user of African shooting sticks.

 We are currently using Rudolph quad sticks for our African shooting sticks.
-We find the quad sticks give significantly more stability and facilitate far longer shots.
-The preferred style of Rudolph is the one that has a flat forearm.
-This allows a little extra opportunity to move the rifle without having to move the sticks completely.
+The quad sticks give significantly more stability and facilitate far longer shots.
+The preferred style of Rudolph is the one with a flat forearm, allowing a little extra opportunity to move the rifle without having to move the sticks completely.

+Quad Sticks can be purchased for $129, and we recommend buying some and practicing a lot with them.
 The quad sticks take some getting used to and, in particular, do not lend themselves to solo hunting.
-But remember, in Africa, your guide will be carrying the African shooting sticks and placing them for you.
-They can be purchased for $129, and we recommend buying some and practicing a lot with them.
-Set out below is a quick recap about shooting sticks in Africa
+But remember, in Africa; your guide will be carrying the African shooting sticks and placing them for you.
+Set out below is a quick recap about shooting sticks in Africa.

 Hunting with African Shooting Sticks

 Shooting sticks are often new for the first-time African hunter.